UMNET-perfSONAR/ansible-playbook-pssid-gui/readme.md

 ### Running

 ```
+ansible-playbook \
+  playbook.yml \
-ansible-playbook playbook.yml -i 1.1.1.1,
+  -i IP_ADDR,
 ```

-Change `1.1.1.1` to the IP address of the intended target, but take note of the trailing comma.
+Change `IP_ADDR` to the IP address of the intended target, but take note of the trailing comma.

 If everything was successful, opening that IP address at the port specified in `playbook.yml` should return the pSSID GUI.